AssistList Internship

 My takeaways for Contact Forms include:

-1. Link to the FAQ page so users can browse through the list of existing questions answered
+1. Link to the FAQ page is helpful for users to browse through the list of questions that are already answered

-2. Separate information and form into two areas and leave some spaces in between.
+2. Separate text information and the contact form into two areas and leave some white spaces in between for scanability

 Ideation